bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Total_Winter_Snow,_2011-2099.md

 The regions on the map facilitate dynamic access to the underlying data.
 Hover the mouse pointer over a region to see it's name, if there is data at the selected elevation the area mean will also be shown.
 Click on a region that contains data at the selected elevation to request a century-long timeseries plot.

-The time series plot shows the ensemble mean and a range of percentiles derived from multiple global climate model (GCM) and regional climate model (RCM) pairings.
+The time series plot shows the ensemble mean and range derived from eight global climate model (GCM) and regional climate model (RCM) pairings.

 Click and hover the mouse over the time series plot to view the data values and to reveal action buttons for features such as “zoom” and “download plot as a png”.
+Links below the plot enable the download of time series data in the spreadsheet compatible .csv format.

 This index is expressed as a change relative to a reference period so the historical time series of the UERRA reanalysis data is also shown.